segarciat/TCPL/ch1/exercises/01-errors/README.md

 ## Omitting Include

-The version `hello-no-include.c` omits the `#include` line.
+The version `include-missing-hello.c` omits the `#include` line.
 It compiles successfully, but emits warnings such as:

 ```
 warning: incompatible implicit declaration of built-in function ‘printf’